Gothic-Modding-Community/gmc/docs/zengin/anims/mds.md

 ---
 #### aniComb
-Command that defines an animation that is created by interpolating several animatios with an equal number of frames.
+Command that defines an animation that is created by interpolating several animations with an equal number of frames.
 ```dae
 aniComb ("ANI_NAME" LAYER "NEXT_ANI" BLEND_IN BLEND_OUT FLAGS "ANI_PREFIX" NUM_ANI)
 ```